Man using a hearing aid companion microphone while watching television with his grandkids

 What is a Hearing Aid Microphone?

 A remote or companion microphone is a small, wireless accessory designed to work alongside your hearing aid.
 The main purpose of a remote microphone is to bring desired sounds, like a person’s voice, directly to the ears.
-This makes listening in noisy environments easier, meaning that you can relax and enjoy the conversation.
+This makes listening in noisy environments easier, meaning you can relax and enjoy the conversation.

 How Does a Remote Hearing Aid Microphone Work?

 Modern remote microphones connect to hearing aids wirelessly.
-Some use a magnet, but most of the latest hearing aid accessories connect using Bluetooth.
+Some use a magnet, but most of the latest hearing aid accessories connect using Bluetooth®.

 After connecting, the user hands the remote microphone to the person they want to hear.
 The speaker would hold or clip the microphone onto their clothes and speak as they normally would.
 The sound of their voice is picked up by the remote microphone and sent straight into the hearing aids.

 Many hearing aid providers offer remote microphones that can be paired with their devices.
 There are also universal companion microphones that can connect to any hearing aid with a telecoil feature.
-Some can do both—for example, Lexie Lumen hearing aids are equipped to connect to both a companion microphone or a universal telecoil.
+Some can do both—for example, Lexie Lumen hearing aids are equipped to connect to a companion microphone or a universal telecoil.

 5 Reasons to Use a Remote Hearing Aid Microphone